 And while aftershocks continue to rock the highlands, storms rock the lowlands.

-Gadaisu village was on the edge of a tropical cyclone over the weekend.
-Former Community Association member John Isaac sadly passed away last year and it was the house that he had built that suffered the brunt of the storm.
-It has partly collapsed, blown over by strong winds and rain.
+Gadaisu village was on the edge of a tropical storm over the weekend and has the scars to prove it.
+Home’s have suffered the brunt of the storm with one home partly collapsing, blown over by strong winds and rain.

 The family living there have temporarily moved to Godidi, a hamlet about half a mile inland, until the community can repair the house.